vvamp86/.dotfiles/README.md

 - customize bootloader (partially completed)
     - add a way to choose screen size in full_setup.sh script to fix this
 - straighten X11 and have options to switch to wayland
-    - There's a lot to be deleted
+    - There's a lot to be changed in i3wm config to sway defaults
+    - workspace maanger change
+    - get bluetooth working & get workarounds for other tray icons
+    - rofi -> wofi
+    - xclip -> wl-clipboard
+    - xdotool -> prob swaymsg scripts
+    - feh -> swayimg
+    - lightdm-gtk-greeter & lightdm  -> greetd & gtkgreet
+    - i3lock-color - swaylock-effects
+    - picom deleted as it is useless
+    - autotiling deleted as it is built in
+    - consider replacing the remainder of xfce tools
 - get scrolling artifacts fixed
 - nvim efficiencies needed:
     - Vimtex concealer / auto replacement with unicode characters